 Click here for the 2021 Academy Strategy Information Letter.

 Becoming an Academy

-The Diocsean Board of Education Academy Toolkit supports schools in deciding if, when and how to proceed to apply for conversion to academy status.
-Forms A1 and A2 deal with becoming an academy while forms A3 and A4 deal with re-brokering an existing academy or MAT.
+The Diocesan Board of Education supports schools in deciding if, when and how to proceed to apply for conversion to academy status.
+Please contact your named School Adviser for more information.

 - Federations are binding agreements between Governing Bodies of different schools.

 - Two, or more, schools join together with a single Governing Body and Executive head teacher.